pink-junkjard/hyperfiddle/README.md

 ### Hypercrud Browser

 Hypercrud Browser navigates app-values like a web browser navigates HTML. **The things we generally have to write code for - security, performance, async, and failure handling - are all accidental complexity.** When you take that away, we're left with the very simple essence of an application's true business domain.
 For this, a simple DSL will do, the simpler the better.
 We're left with the essense of an application, as a value.
 App-values define Pages, each Page declares his data dependencies, and Links to other Pages.

-Here is how it looks:
+App-values are called "hyperfiddles."

+Final hyperfiddle in a web browser, with custom renderers disabled:

 ![](http://i.imgur.com/f1ngGLt.png)

+The hyperfiddle with the renderers:

 ![](http://i.imgur.com/4WlmuW8.png)

-This is the app-value which defines the above application:
+The hyperfiddle's app-value:

 ```edn
 {:page/name "Sample Blog",